The Best Women’s Winter Coats On Sale This Weekend

-The 10 Best Women’s Winter Coats On Sale This Weekend: Patagonia, lululemon, Columbia and More
+The 15 Best Women's Winter Coats On Sale This Weekend: Patagonia, lululemon, North Face and More

-As we head into February and the temperatures drop, you might need something a bit more substantial to keep out the chill.
+With February's icy weather now in full swing, you might need something a bit more substantial to keep out the chill.
 For those needing to update their winter gear, there is a huge selection of women's coats on sale with major discounts up to 90% off.
-With deals from top brands like Patagonia, UGG, Columbia, and lululemon, you can save on designer styles and everyday classics.
+With deals from top brands like Patagonia, The North Face, UGG, Columbia and lululemon, you can save on designer styles and everyday classics.

-Bundle up in comfortable puffers or give the trench coat trend a try this winter.
-Favorites from Columbia, Nike, and J.Crew are all on sale this weekend.
-From casual wear to formal wear, these jackets and coats have you covered.
-We've made your shopping easier and rounded up the best deals on coats and jackets that rival the ones we typically see at the end of the season.
+Seriously cold weather calls for seriously warm jackets, which is why all of our picks are equipped with down, down-alternative or fleece insulation and weather-resistant shells — starting at just $99.
+From casual wear to formal wear, these jackets and coats have you covered no matter what the winter brings.

 The Best Women’s Winter Coats On Sale Now